ory/docs/docs/kratos/concepts/email-sms.md

   used by request

 Courier binds the `from`, `to`, and `body` variables into the JsonNet template.
 These variables are available through a `ctx` object.
-E.g. to create a body looking like `{ to: "<some-number>" }` to be sent to the SMS provider endpoint, the jsonnet template would look like this:
+For example to create a body looking like `{ to: "<some-number>" }` to be sent to the SMS provider endpoint, the jsonnet template would look like this: